How to Make the Best Homemade Mayonnaise and Aioli

 Although I think that aioli goes well with almost everything, here are my three personal favorite recipes where aioli plays a key role.

 Are you a fan of homemade dips or do you prefer the store-bought versions?
 What´s your favorite dish to serve with mayo or aioli?
-Let us know in the comments below or share your best recipe with us at firstname.lastname@example.org.
+Let us know in the comments below or upload your best recipe to our app to share it with the community.

 Published on December 12, 2018